 Then I combine the two lights.

-I put two lights on the background and then measure the light so that it is about 1stop brighter than the main light.
+I put two lights on the background and then measured the light so that it was about one stop brighter than the main light.
 So the background here is ƒ/8.

-Now when I add the gels like this red or the blue above we take a light reading of the background.
-We want the value to be 2–stops darker than the main light.
-So here the background is measuring ƒ/2.8.
+Now when I add the gels like this red or the blue above, we take a light reading of the background.
+We want the value to be 2–stops darker than the leading light.
+So here, the background is measuring ƒ/2.8.

-One more thing you will notice is you need to move the person away from the background when using white for a background.
+You will notice that you need to move the person away from the background when using white for a background.

-Now I demonstrate this also using a black background and to get the color to look like this you need to be sure the background is then 2–stops brighter than the main light.
-So if this red background was really black with the gel on it the reading would be then ƒ/11 which is 2–stops brighter than the ƒ/5.6 of the main light.
+Now I demonstrate this by using a black background to make the color look like this; you need to be sure the background is 2–stops brighter than the leading light.
+So if this red background were black with the gel on it, the reading would be then ƒ/11, which is 2–stops brighter than the ƒ/5.6 of the leading light.